What is a Believe and Achieve Weekend about?

 - Parent session (optional) led by Meningitis Now staff

-- All meals eaten together in PGL dining hall
+- All meals eaten together in the dining hall

 - All meals, including evening meal on arrival Friday evening and lunch before departure on Sunday

 - En-suite accommodation